TopHatCroat/izi-hugo-theme/README.md

 ### 3.6 Colours

-If you wish to change the overall colours of the blogs, simply overwrite the CSS variables in your `customerCSS` file as such:
+If you wish to change the overall colours of the blogs, simply overwrite the CSS variables in your `customCSS` file as such:

 ```css